Personal savings rate size

 What percent of my salary should I save?

+Many people wonder about the answer to the question “How much of my salary should I save?”.
 A few important factors should be taken into account when determining the percentage of salary that a person should save.

 Monthly payments for basic living expenses (rent, utilities), and the income range of a budget keeper, are the most important factors when determining the percent of a salary that should be saved.